 Things to Do in Harlem When You’re Hungry

 Taste of Harlem Food Tour

 Harlem is one of New York’s great dining destinations, which makes it another of my favorite things to do in Harlem.
 Two of my favorites are Sylvia’s Restaurant for authentic home cooking and Red Rooster.
 Red Rooster, named after a legendary Harlem speakeasy, is owned by Chef Marcus Samuelsson, cookbook author, winner of many prestigious awards and guest chef at the White House.

 For weekend brunch with spectacular jazz, my favorite was The Cecil on 118th Street which has now merged with Minton’s Playhouse next door.
 Now you get the best of both worlds; great music and terrific food…all in one place!

-Don’t forget to make time for a stop at one of the numerous Senegalese restaurants around Harlem when you visit Little Senegal, one of the latest immigrant waves in New York City.
+When visiting Harlem, don’t forget to make time for a stop at one of the numerous Senegalese restaurants around Harlem when you visit Little Senegal, one of the latest immigrant waves in New York City.

 It’s hard to suggest a jazz venue in Harlem.
 They’re all good.
 Minton’s has been around forever and is exceptional.
 Others include Gin Fizz Harlem and Smoke Jazz Club.
 Red Rooster also books very exciting performers.
 Out of all of the things to do in Harlem, this is one that I recommend for just about anybody.